-What is our Hypothesis of Need?
+What is our Ascent Trauma and Response Assessment?

-The Hypothesis is Need is a framework we have devised to understand a child's story and their experience of trauma and loss.
-We believe that exploring children's past, present and predicted their future outcomes give us the best indicators for understanding children's unmet needs.
-By having this understanding, we can devise a therapeutic plan and appropriate intervention and importantly, support for the foster carer: to best support the young person in a placement to move forward.
-Ensuring the impact of children's trauma is not lost on the network when we face into them.
+Ascent's Trauma and Response Assessment has been devised to understand a child's story and their experience of trauma and loss.
+We believe that exploring children's past, present and predicted future outcomes gives us the best indicators for understanding their unmet needs.
+With this understanding, we can devise a therapeutic plan, appropriate intervention, and, importantly, support for the foster carer to support the young person in a placement best to move forward.